 Before providing a further exploration of discretion we need to consider cognition.
 Human cognition is a complex phenomenon and far too extensive to be completely reviewed here.
 The seventy seven different labels Walsh (1995, p.
 284-285) found associated with management descriptions of cognition is an example of the diversity within the field.
-But there is a defined need for more fine-grained research within the black-box of cognition.
-The relationship between cognition and discretion is a complex one and requires a more specific definition of discretion which we provide later.
-While the discretion that a manager may perceive to have available will be largely influence by their cognition of the context, as discretion begins to be enacted, forces outside of the managers cognition will influence their actual discretion as some choices are blocked and others are supported.

 Finkelstein and Hambrick (1996, p.
 57) in a spirit of "theories are always in process" (Lawrence, 1997, p.
-18) further developed the concept of manager's cognitive models.
-They divide the manager's cognitive model into three elements ranging from the most basic to the most complex:
+18) expanded their concept of manager's cognitive models and divided the manager's cognitive model into three elements ranging from the most basic to the most complex, namely cognitive content, cognitive structure, and cognitive style, although no further description or elaboration of the concepts has followed.